kakarotto67/KnowledgeBank/Requirements/Basics.md

   - Gold plating
   - Minimal specification
   - Inaccurate planning
-- Reguirement is excellent if it is:
+- Reguirement is excellent if it is
   - Complete
   - Correct
   - Feasible